-The inhalation exposure was performed as planned for the 90-day exposure period.
-The mean gravimetric aerosol

-TABLE 3 Mean gravimetric aerosol concentration and the corresponding mean number of fibers per cubic centimeter in the exposure atmosphere concentration and the corresponding mean number of fibres per cubic centimeter in the exposure atmosphere are presented in Table 3.
+The inhalation exposure was performed as planned for the 90 day exposure period.
+The mean gravimetric aerosol concentration and the corresponding mean number of fibres/cm3 in the exposure atmosphere are presented in Table 3.
 The bivariate fiber dimensions were determined twice during the first week of exposure and once a week thereafter.
 The gravimetric concentration was determined daily.
-The mean fiber aerosol dimensions are shown in Table 4.
+The mean fiber aerosol dimensions are shown in Table 3.